kobbycyber/travel-guru-assignment/README.md

 - Book your traveling place
 - Booking your travel place details
 - Book a hotel
-- Get direction about your destination ..
+- Get direction about your destination
+- Sign in new user
+- Email Verification

 ### `Technology`

 - React JS
 - Material UI
 - Firebase Auth
+- HTML
+- CSS

 ### `Usage Tools`